iAvoe/Mandelbrot-Set-P5JS-Image-Generator/README.md

 Semi-automatically generate 4x4 separate images in [editor.p5.js](https://editor.p5js.org/).
 - Limitation: 8bit PNG is the bes format it offers, but it is good enough
+- Limitation: since the result image is huge, we can only do this by creating smaller tiles of it
 - You can try a different color scheme in the worker's code

 ```js